-- As part of our research of the domain for which we are building models, we always first try to understand how weather can play a factor, then go and acquire the data.
+- As part of our research of the domain for which we are building models, we always first try to understand how the weather can play a factor, and then go and acquire the data.

 - We have standard routines to extract data from public sources.
 However, we find that special transformations work best in models, rather than using simple absolute raw measures like temperature and precipitation.
 Often the variables need to be recast in relative terms, expressed as moving averages, or put into classification buckets.

 - Though many companies prefer to use free sources, there is often value in using the data that third parties provide, as they can supply these value-added transformations.
 Additionally, they can provide future values of the variables, something that is not available from government and free sources.